EsriUK/hipstamap/readme.md

 #About

 Hipstamap is a web application that lets you add vintage style filters to your maps.
-You can use preset filters inspired by real cameras, or create your own filters using sliders.
+You can use preset filters inspired by real cameras, or create your own filters using a set of sliders.

 #Sample

-A live sample of the application is available [here] (http://appsstage.esriuk.com/app/HipstaMap/6/wmt/view/4ed78e66d5cb452f91e35dc59a0f10ab/index.html)
+A live sample of the application is available [here] (http://bit.ly/1QmKHOL)

+#Browser Compatibility

+Hipstamap works best on Chrome, Safari or Opera.

+The preset filters work on: Chrome, Firefox, Safari and Opera Customisable filters work on: Chrome, Safari and Opera

 #Issues